 To get a sense of where you're at, calculate your critical monthly expenses and analyze your current revenue, then measure the amount of disability insurance income you'd need to help support your current standard of living.

 The average cost of disability insurance (aka premiums) is roughly between 1% and 4% of your annual income.
 It can vary significantly based on benefit length and amount, age, gender, occupation, and riders.
 This especially holds true to individual policies.
-If your employer doesn't offer it to you, we at Asteya are here to help you purchase it as an individual.
 As opposed to group disability insurances, individual disability insurance is flexible because you can tailor it to your own needs—also, group disability coverage is tied to your employer.
 If you change or lose your job, your coverage can't be transferred.

 If you get a long-term policy with a longer elimination period instead of a short-term policy, you would be paying less.
 A "non-cancellable insurance policy" is also a good option since the insurance provider can't cancel coverage even if health conditions change.